Greek police search Golden Dawn offices after man stabbed to death

 With an emblem resembling a swastika, the party rose from obscurity to enter parliament last year.
 Its leaders have denied the Holocaust and defended Greece's 1967-1974 military junta.

-Golden Dawn is a "criminal organization" that should be declared illegal, the co-ruling Socialist PASOK party said.
+Golden Dawn is a "criminal organisation" that should be declared illegal, the co-ruling Socialist PASOK party said.

 The far-right party has condemned the killing and denied accusations by "wretched sycophants" of any involvement.